H.R. 2557: IVF for Military Families Act

 1

-The bill requires the Secretary of Defense to ensure fertility-related care is covered under both TRICARE Prime and TRICARE Select for active-duty members of the uniformed services and their dependents, with the mandate applying to services provided on or after October 1, 2027.
+The bill requires the Defense Department to cover fertility-related care under both TRICARE Prime and TRICARE Select for active-duty service members and their dependents, with the mandate applying to services provided on or after October 1, 2027.

 2